-Some of these mistakes that changed history were tragic miscalculations; others were fortuitous accidents.
+Some of these mistakes that changed history were tragic miscalculations; others were fortuitous mishaps.
 Read on for a list of historical events that were a mistake and their surprising consequences.

-Turns out that Fleming spent the month of August on holiday with his family (that’s how you know he’s Scottish; otherwise, it would be “on vacation”).
-Upon his return, he noticed that one of his petri dishes of staphylococci had grown a mold that destroyed the sample around it.
-He then grew the mold in a pure culture and found out it could annihilate all kinds of bacteria (gram-positive pathogens, if you want to get technical).
+Fleming spent the month of August on holiday with his family.
+Upon his return, he noticed that one of his petri dishes of staphylococci had grown a mold that wiped out the sample around it.
+He then grew the mold in a pure culture and discovered it could annihilate gram-positive pathogens.

-One crucial component was the dropping of the 101st and 82nd Airborne Divisions overnight prior to the amphibious assault on the beaches of France.
-However, as the drops began, bad weather, anti-aircraft fire, and other factors led to the wide dispersal of Allied paratroopers.
-But while this dispersal did create major problems in terms of achieving the invasion's initial objectives, it ended up helping the invasion overall.
+One crucial component of the D-Day invasion was the dropping of the 101st and 82nd Airborne Divisions overnight prior to the amphibious strike on the beaches of France.
+As the drops began, however, bad weather, anti-aircraft fire, and other factors led to the wide dispersal of Allied paratroopers.
+While this dispersal did create roadblocks in achieving the incursion's initial objectives, it actually aided the Incursion overall.

-How’s that?
-The dispersal confused the absolute hell out of the German command structure.
-American and British troops seemed to be everywhere, attacking a variety of targets, and operating with seemingly no centralized base or command structure.
-And that’s because a) they were everywhere, b) teams were formed based on improvisation and who happened to be where when they landed, and c) Americans tend to be really good at breaking stuff and then finding more stuff to break.
+The dispersal sufficiently confused the German command structure.
+American and British forces seemed to be everywhere, striking a variety of targets and operating with seemingly no centralized base or command structure.
+One reason for this was that the teams were formed based on improvisation - soldiers adapted to conditions wherever they landed.

-The Germans didn’t know if this was the full invasion, a partial invasion, or an extremely elaborate prank.
-Even better, much of the German command was scattered itself, either at training elsewhere, or, in the case of Erwin Rommel, visiting his wife in Germany for her birthday.
-Oops.
+The Germans were unsure if this was the full invasion, a partial one, or an extremely elaborate prank.
+Further, much of the German command was scattered itself - many were training off site.

-At any rate, while the overall scattering of forces made things more difficult, it expanded the element of surprise and built on other Allied deception tactics to keep the German forces in disarray.
-And all of that led to an ultimately successful push by the Allied forces.
+While the scattering of forces complicated matters, it did enable the element of surprise and build upon other deception tactics to keep the German forces in disarray.2,725283Was this huge?

-The bombing raid of December 7, 1941 concentrated most of its fire on American battleships.
-The line of thought ran that knocking out the big ships would hamper US power at sea.
-As such, Japanese planes didn’t concentrate on Pearl Harbor’s fuel reserves, repair yards, or, incredibly, the aircraft carriers present.
-When the smoke cleared, the US kicked the repair yard into full gear and was able to get ships back to sea quickly.
-And as the war went on, US naval dominance eventually came from submarines and yes, aircraft carriers.
-So don’t wake a sleeping giant, and if you do, don’t let him keep the big boats for planes.
+Japan's attack on December 7, 1941, concentrated most of its fire on American battleships, a strategy the Japanese believed would hamper US power at sea.
+As such, Japan's planes didn’t concentrate on the base’s fuel reserves, repair yards, or, incredibly, the aircraft carriers present.
+Thus, when the smoke cleared, the US kicked their repair yard into full gear and was able to return ships to sea quickly.